 Light, noise, sound, temperature, smells and toxins can impact on a child’s ability to sleep well.
 The optimal environment may be influenced by the age and sensitivity of your child e.g. babies under 12 months may require additional bedding layers as they are unable to effectively regulate their own body temperature, or a soft light night may be necessary for older toddlers, as some may develop fear of the dark from two years of age.

-White noise can promote sound, quality sleep for all agesbecause it helps to block out external and household noises that can otherwise wake your child during naps and overnight.
+White noise can promote sound, quality sleep for all ages because it helps to block out external and household noises that can otherwise wake your child during naps and overnight.
 Ensure that the volume is no louder than 50 dB (approximately the volume of somebody taking a shower).
 As a comparison, a normal human conversation is 60 dB, so 50 dB is quieter than just about everything that you and your baby do during the day.
 Position between your child and the greatest source of noise e.g. a door or window, and ensure a distance of at least one to two meters from your child’s head.
-We love the Aroma Snooze ultimate sleep aid which is actually white noise, humidifier, air purifier, essential oil diffuser, and night light in one!
+We love the Aroma Snoozeultimate sleep aid which is actually a humidifier, vaporiser, air purifier, and plays white and pink noise, it's also an essential oil diffuser, and night light in one!

 Incorporate playtime in your child’s room.Playtime (and in particular, roughhousing play) in a child’s crib and room encourages safety, comfort, and familiarity, and can aid better sleep at times of insecurity and transition e.g. separation anxiety, milestones, and changes to routine.

 Sign up to get the latest on sales, new releases and more …